HoussemDhahri/MERN-app-End-to-End-Project/README.md

 <br/>
 <br/>

-> **A production-grade DevOps pipeline** that automates the full software delivery lifecycle of a MERN (MongoDB, Express, React, Node.js) application — from source code to a fully monitored, autoscaled Kubernetes deployment — using GitOps with an ArgoCD **App-of-Apps** pattern.
+> **A production-grade DevOps pipeline** that automates the full software delivery lifecycle of the **TodoList MERN application** (MongoDB, Express, React, Node.js) — from source code to a fully monitored, autoscaled, secret-encrypted Kubernetes deployment — using GitOps with an ArgoCD **App-of-Apps** pattern.

 </div>